citp/privacy-policy-historical/o/op/ope/openstack.org.md

-> *The following text is extracted and transformed from the openstack.org privacy policy that was archived on 2017-07-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170711222155id_/https%3A//openstack.org/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the openstack.org privacy policy that was archived on 2018-08-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180831013506id_/https%3A//openstack.org/privacy) for the most accurate reproduction.*

-# OpenStack Privacy Policy » OpenStack Open Source Cloud Computing Software
+# OpenStack Privacy Policy - OpenStack is open source software for creating private and public clouds.

 OpenStack Foundation (OpenStack) respects your privacy and is committed to protect the privacy and confidentiality of personal data we collect when you use the website located at http://www.openstack.org (the Website).
 This Privacy Policy describes the ways we collect information from and about you, and what we do with the information, so that you may decide whether or not to provide information to us.